The Chicago Defender

 The Chicago Defender is a Chicago-based online African-American newspaper.
-It was founded in 1905 by Robert S. Abbott and was once considered the "most important" newspaper of its kind.
+The newspaper was founded in 1905 by Robert S. Abbott and was once considered the "most important" newspaper of its kind.
 Abbott's newspaper reported and campaigned against Jim Crow-era violence and urged black people in the American South to settle in the north in what became the Great Migration.
-Abbott worked out an informal distribution system with Pullman porters who surreptitiously (and sometimes against southern state laws and mores) took his paper by rail far beyond Chicago, especially to African American readers in the southern United States.
+Abbott worked out an informal distribution system with Pullman porters who surreptitiously (and sometimes against southern state laws and mores) took his paper by rail far beyond Chicago, especially to African American readers in the Southern United States.
 Under his nephew and chosen successor, John H. Sengstacke, the paper dealt with racial segregation in the United States, especially in the U.S. military, during World War II.
 Copies of the paper were passed along in communities, and it is estimated that at its most successful, each copy was read by four to five people.

 In 1919–1922, the Defender attracted the writing talents of Langston Hughes; from the 1940s through 1960s, Hughes wrote an opinion column for the paper.
 Washington, D.C., and international correspondent Ethel Payne, poet Gwendolyn Brooks, author Willard Motley, music critic Dave Peyton, journalists Ida B. Wells, L. Alex Wilson and Louis Lomax wrote for the paper at different times.
 During the height of the civil rights movement era, it was published as The Chicago Daily Defender, a daily newspaper, beginning in 1956.
 It became a weekly paper again in 2008.

 In 2019, its publisher, Real Times Media Inc., announced that the Defender would cease its print edition but continue as an online publication.
 The editorial board of the Chicago Tribune, observing the impact The Defender has had in its 114 years, praised the continuation of the publication in its new form.